 The Four Seasons Kids Club will go out of their way to make children feel welcome with little gifts, an entertainment room for teenagers and dedicated kids areas and pools.
 A menu of activates and adventure like treasure hunts, Arabic calligraphy, Moroccan slipper making, sports and henna painting is offered through the Four Seasons Kids Club.
 There is a dedicated children’s Concierge is always close at hand – to make reservations for a family dinner, help arrange a babysitter and ensure there are child sized and themed extras in the room.
 Simply provide your destination experts with the names and ages of the children in your party so that we can be prepared to give them the stay of a lifetime.

 Welcome to the Four Seasons Hotel Marrakech.
-An easy walk from the ancient ramparts of the Medina & across from the Menara Gardens, the rose-hued walls of this new resort enfold a decadent resort & spa in 40 acres of sunlit gardens.
-With specialized facilities & services for ever type of traveler, this luxurious property is perfect for everyone from small groups & couples on romantic getaways to families of any age.
+An easy walk from the ancient ramparts of the Medina and across from the Menara Gardens, the rose-hued walls of this new resort enfold a decadent resort and spa in 40 acres of sunlit gardens.
+With specialized facilities and services for every type of traveler, this luxurious property is perfect for everyone from small groups and couples on romantic getaways to families of any age.

 A private vehicle with English speaking driver will be at your disposal for the day.